DanOlner/regionalGVAbyindustry/README.md

 ```

 We then pick a place to take an initial look at - **Liverpool City
-Region (LCR)**.
-This will be the main place on the plot, with others to
+Region (LCR)** (which is **Merseyside** in the ITL2 data).
+This will be
-compare to.
-We also order the sectors by LCR’s LQ, so they’re ordered in
+the main place on the plot, with others to compare to.
+We also order the
-the plots by LCR.
+sectors by LCR’s LQ, so they’re ordered in the plots by LCR.

 ``` r
 place = 'Merseyside'